-You should consider all these factors before you make your final decision.
+You should carefully consider all these factors before you make your final decision.
 It’s a big step to take, so make sure you give yourself plenty of time to think it over.
 If your parents are helping you pay for school, make sure you discuss the situation with them as well.
 If you’re feeling especially conflicted, they can also help give you advice and suggestions that might make the decision easier.

 Just remember, at the end of the day, no matter what college you attend, school is what you make it.
 So even if during your first few weeks or even months you’re thinking about transferring, make sure you make an actual effort at your current school first.